 - Greek is always translated

-- Footnotes rarely take up half a page (apparently there are some who don’t like that)
+- Footnotes rarely take up half a page

 - Exposition on each verse is relatively brief (though sometimes too brief)